zombiemortar/PrintFlow/PrintFlow_Administrative_User_Manual.md

 ### Login Process
 1. Enter your username and password
-2. Check "Remember Me" if you want automatic login on future sessions
+2. Check "Remember Me" if you want automatic login on future sessions (7-day session validity)
 3. Click "Login" to access the system
-4. If you don't have an account, click "Create Account" (admin approval may be required)
+4. If you don't have an account, click "Create Account" to open the account creation window
+5. The system supports secure session management with automatic timeout

 ---